 7th Grade Language Arts

 Seventh grade language arts focuses on six major areas: reading, writing, grammar, vocabulary, spelling, and speaking/listening.
 Reading selections include novels, plays, essays, short stories and poetry.
 Students read a variety of books, such as The Outsiders, The Giver, The Pearl, the play The Diary of Anne Frank, and other books that students pick from assigned genres.
 Major writing pieces are produced each quarter that focus on the entire writing process from an outline to the final paper.
 These include: a Family biography, poetry project, research paper and responses to Literature.
 Shorter writing pieces are: book reports, essays on the novels, opinion pieces, informative paragraphs, narrative writing and arguments.
 Grammar concentrates on mastery of the parts of speech, sentence components, diagramming sentences, correct verb usage, and punctuation.
 Vocabulary and spelling exercises challenge students to understand and spell numerous words germane to their understanding of many written texts.
-Speaking and Listening activities include formal discussions and evaluating famous speeches.
+Speaking and Listening activities include formal discussions, evaluating famous speeches, and oral presentations.

 Advanced 7th Grade Math

 7th Grade Social Studies

 The seventh grade social studies curriculum focuses on The Eastern Hemishpere geography.
 The regions studied are Southwest and Central Asia, Africa, South and East Asia, the Pacific, Europe, and Russia.
 Students study many geographical topics, such as culture, politics, economics, climate, topography, and natural resources.
 They learn to think critically about how these various aspects affect they way people live in different regions around the world.

 7th Grade Science